hyunjunian/Poor-Charlie-s-Almanack/en.md

 There was huge public antipathy to professions following the Great Scandal.
 The accounting profession, of course, got the most blame.
 The rule-making body for accountants had long borne the acronym FASB, and now, nearly everyone said this stood for “Financial Accounts Still Bogus.”

-> The rule-making body for accountants had long borne the acronym FASB, and now, nearly everyone said this stood for “Financial Accounts Still Bogus.”
->

 Economics professors, likewise, drew much criticism for failing to blow the whistle on false accounting and for not sufficiently warning about the eventual bad macroeconomic effects of widespread false accounting.
 So great was the disappointment with conventional economists that Harvard’s John Kenneth Galbraith received the Nobel Prize in economics.
 After all, he had once predicted that massive, undetected corporate embezzlement would have a wonderfully stimulating effect on the economy.
 And people could now see that something very close to what Galbraith had predicted had actually happened in the years preceding 2003 and had thereafter helped create a big, reactive recession.

 With Congress and the SEC so heavily peopled by lawyers, and with lawyers having been so heavily involved in drafting financial disclosure documents now seen as bogus, there was a new lawyer joke every week.
 One such was: “The butcher says, ‘The reputation of lawyers has fallen dramatically,’ and the checkout clerk replies, ‘How do you fall dramatically off a pancake?’”

-> “How do you fall dramatically off a pancake?”
->

 But the hostility to established professions did not stop with accountants, economists, and lawyers.
 There were many adverse “rub-off” effects on the reputations of professionals who had always performed well, like engineers, who did not understand the financial fraud that their country had made a conventional requirement.
 In the end, much that was good about the country and needed for its future felicity was widely and unwisely hated.